Choh-Ming Li Professor of Biomedical Sciences

 Professor Sham’s research focused on the molecular mechanisms of mammalian development and human congenital disorders.
 Her research group works on transcriptional regulation and functional genomics in craniofacial and sensory neural development and diseases.
 Her research laboratory uses mutant mice, stem cells and organoids, and single-cell technologies as experimental platforms.
 Current projects include:

-- Irx genes and their transcriptional regulations in inner ear development and hearing disorders
+- Irx genes and their transcriptional regulations in craniofacial development, hearing disorders and eye diseases

 - Sonic hedgehog signaling genes in sensory and non-sensory cochlear epithelium development